tsnellgrove/dark_castle3/doc/to_do.md

 * DEBUG TOOLS *
 - work room for testing similar to tcrf.net Hollywood Hijinx

+- "dungeon builder" web interface (?)

+- runs on AWS with API GW, Lambda, and DynamoDB!

+*** DB Driven ***

+Version X.x Goals:
+	- DB back end
+	- "dungeon builder" web interface (?)
+	- Run on AWS EC2

+DONE: Watch YouTube vid on SQLAlchemy: https://youtu.be/51RpDZKShiw
+	DONE: Create practice file
+	DONE: Watch video

+DONE: instantiate sqlalchemy DB
+	DONE: Queue huge sdk issues due to ancient version of sqlalchemy...
+	DONE: Have upgraded to version 1.1.2 using Stash but still getting issues in sqlite compiler
+	DONE: Think I might have to upgrade to 1.4.x to get JSON support for sqlalchemy.dialect.sqlite (installed 1.4.18)
+	DONE: now requires install of importlib_metadata (installed via 'pip install')
+	DONE: now I need to 'pip install typing_extensions'
+	NOTE: APPEARS TO WORK!!!

+TBD: now start working with sqlalchemy again in place of txt files
+	TBD: How do I setup a DB that continues to persist independent of an app running??
+	TBD: Before returning values, Interpreter must save stateful_dict to DB
+	TBD: Before running code, must load the value of stateful_dict from DB
+	IDEA: default object values should start as a DB entry (or txt files) and be loaded on new game

 *** Expansion of Dark Castle ***